 Automatic shut off

 Electric blankets aren't always for using in bed!
-Check out the Dreamland Relaxwell Deluxe Faux Fur Heated Throw, a super stylish alternative to the purely functional, pale yellow electric blankets that give you granny vibes.
+The Dreamland Relaxwell deluxe faux fur heated throw, is a super stylish alternative to the purely functional, pale yellow electric blankets that give you granny vibes.

 Pop it over your sofa or throw at the end of your bed, this electric blanket can be moved around the house, where ever it's super cosiness might be needed.